 This hub was reviewed against the AI Act Service Desk, Regulation (EU) 2024/1689 text linked from the Service Desk, and European Commission materials on the Code of Practice on marking and labelling AI-generated content.
 It is operational guidance for transparency evidence planning.
 It is not legal advice and does not guarantee compliance.

-Last reviewed: 5 May 2026.
+Last evidence review date: 11 June 2026.
 Use qualified legal, privacy, accessibility, and regulatory counsel for formal Article 50 determinations.
-The Article 50 Code is draft/voluntary until final approval is verified.
+The Article 50 Code is voluntary implementation support and does not replace the legal obligation or formal review.

 Author